 - A. All meetings of the SC are subject to the Florida Sunshine Law.
+Alternate members, if any, are also subject to the Florida Sunshine Law.
+Such alternate(s) may, outside noticed meetings, discuss CFWI Steering Committee matters with their respective member(s), but not with other alternates or Steering Committee members.
 The public shall be allowed to comment on matters coming before the SC at appropriate times as determined by the Coordinator.
 The SC reserves the right to limit the public comment time to a specific length of time and to require speakers to fill out speaker cards.
 All meeting sites shall meet accessibility standards for public meetings. - B. The SC shall meet at least quarterly or more frequently at the call of the Coordinator. - C. An agenda for the meeting shall be prepared by the Coordinator or his or her designee and made available to the public in a manner consistent with the requirements of the Sunshine Law. - D. The SC shall publish notice of its meetings in the Florida Administrative Weekly in a manner consistent with the requirements of the Sunshine Law.
 The contents of the notice shall conform to the template attached to these procedures.